MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 - Multi-line expressions must be indented one level deeper to the parent object properties and the entire expression must be within that indentation level.
 - All outer indentation whitespaces are stripped beyond the indented level of the parent object.
 - Vertical whitespaces (blank lines without whitespaces) are allowed and are considered part of the expression.
-- Trailing blank lines and whitespaces will be removed.
+- Trailing blank lines and whitespaces are removed.
 - To enforce a different indentation or to preserve trailing blank lines or whitespaces, use the three backticks (**```**) enclosing.
 - By default, TMDL serializer will enclose with backticks if the expression value contains anything that could cause a modification on roundtrip (for example, trailing whitespaces, blank lines with whitespaces).